 The Standard for Non-Competes Against Independent Contractors

-A non-compete is a restrictive covenant, and in Utah, restrictive covenants are not favored.
-They are “strictly construed” in favor of the free and unrestricted use of property or right to work.
-What this means is that courts, when confronted with restrict covenants, will often throw them out or limit their effect.
-Many courts in Utah have discussed this heightened standard with respect to non-competes against former employees.
-These agreements must protect a legitimate business interest and must be reasonable in time, scope, and location.
-If they violate these standards, they are not usually enforceable.
+A non-compete is a restrictive covenant, and in Utah, courts have explained that restrictive covenants are not favored—they interfere with the free and unrestricted right to work.
+What this means is that courts, when confronted with restrictive covenants, will often throw them out or limit their effect.
+Many courts in Utah have discussed this heightened standard with respect to non-competes against former employees by explaining that such agreements must protect a legitimate business interest and must be reasonable in time, scope, and location.
+If non-competes violate these standards, they are not usually enforceable.

 Although there is little guidance in Utah regarding non-competes against independent contractors, a Utah court would likely view them even more harshly than a non-compete against a former employer.
 The basic reason, which other non-Utah courts have acknowledged, is that a business will usually have a lesser legitimate interest in restraining the commercial activity of independent contractors, which is discussed in more depth below.
 So, although a non-compete in Utah against an independent contractor could be enforceable, proving that a non-compete against an independent contractor is enforceable will be more difficult than proving that a non-compete against a former employer is enforceable, already a difficult task.